ualberta-mueller-group/MCGS/README.md

 A **M**inimax-based **C**ombinatorial **G**ame **S**olver

-Taylor Folkersen, Martin Müller and Henry Du, 2024
+Taylor Folkersen, Martin Müller and Henry Du, 2024-25

 MCGS is an efficient minimax search-based solver for sums of combinatorial games.
 Given a sum of games and a first player, MCGS determines the winner.
 The code is modular and extensible, allowing users to easily add new types of games and benefit from existing game-independent optimizations.
 Future versions will include hooks for game-specific optimizations, and implement many general search optimizations.

-For the overall approach and future plans, see the document "The Design of MCGS: A Minimax Search-based Solver for Combinatorial Games".
+The overall approach and future plans will be described in a forthcoming document "The Design of MCGS: A Minimax Search-based Solver for Combinatorial Games".

 ### Sections